New 2020 Skoda Octavia vRS iV plugs in with 242bhp

 Skoda has also confirmed that the sports suspension on the new vRS is set 15mm lower than the standard car’s, and that the steering gets a unique profile.

-This is not the only vRS variant of the new Octavia planned, either; both petrol and diesel versions are scheduled too, but these will be revealed at a later date.
-It means that the Octavia vRS range will mirror that of the Golf ‘GT’ line-up, with the diesel version likely to be a 197bhp 2.0-litre TDI, and the pure-petrol Octavia vRS set to use the 2.0-litre TSI unit of the Golf GTI, with up to 242bhp possible.
+This is not the only vRS variant of the new Octavia, either; both petrol and diesel versions are being offered too.
+It means that the Octavia vRS range will mirror that of the Golf ‘GT’ line-up, with the diesel a 197bhp 2.0-litre TDI, and the pure-petrol Octavia vRS using the 2.0-litre TSI unit of the Golf GTI, with 242bhp.

 Elsewhere, the latest Octavia vRS gets a sporty visual transformation.
 It has a bodykit with new, aggressive cuts, and air vents with gloss-black surrounds, a new front bumper, rear diffuser and roof spoiler, while wheels of up to 19 inches can be specified.
 Gloss-black 18in wheels come as standard, along with full LED-matrix headlights and LED tail-lights.